DataFire/Integrations/integrations/generated/azure_recoveryservicesbackup/README.md

   * resourceGroup `string`: The resource group name associated with the Recovery Services vault.
   * virtualMachineId `string`: The fully qualified Resource Manager URL of the virtual machine represented by this Azure IaaS VM container.
   * virtualMachineVersion `string`: Specifies whether the container represents a classic or a Resource Manager-deployed virtual machine.
-  * backupManagementType `string` (values: Invalid, AzureIaasVM, MAB, DPM, AzureBackupServer, AzureSql): The backup managemenent type for the container.
+  * backupManagementType `string` (values: Invalid, AzureIaasVM, MAB, DPM, AzureBackupServer, AzureSql): The backup management type for the container.
   * containerType `string`: The type assigned to the container.
-The values to use for each of these propertes are:<br/> 1.
+The values to use for each of these properties are:<br/> 1.
 Compute Azure VM is Microsoft.Compute/virtualMachines<br/> 2.
 Classic Compute Azure VM is Microsoft.ClassicCompute/virtualMachines<br/> 3.
 Windows machines (like Azure Backup Server and DPM) is Windows<br/> 4.
 Azure SQL instance is AzureSqlContainer.
   * friendlyName `string`: Friendly name of the container.
   * healthStatus `string`: The status of the container's health.
   * protectableObjectType `string`: The protectable object type associated with the container.